 MRI Technology Masters Degree Program Information

 Master's degree programs are not likely to be offered in MRI technology.
-Instead, students who are interested in pursuing a career in this field can earn an associate degree or certificate.
-To become a professional MRI technologist, one must take the American Registry of Radiologic Technologists (ARRT) or American Registry of Magnetic Resonance Imaging Technologists Certification (ARMRIT) examination.
+Instead, students who are interested in pursuing a career in this field can earn an associate degree or certificate, followed by taking the American Registry of Radiologic Technologists (ARRT) or American Registry of Magnetic Resonance Imaging Technologists Certification (ARMRIT) examination.

 - Anatomy and physiology